nadrane/blog/content/_posts/2018-09-16-hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 ---
-title: 'A Deep Dive into Javascript Static Site Generators: Gatsby vs. Hexo'
+title: 'A Deep Dive into JavaScript Static Site Generators: Gatsby vs. Hexo'
 date: 2018-11-24
 categories: [Gatsby]
 url: hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators
 ---

-There are two major [static site generators](https://davidwalsh.name/introduction-static-site-generators) in the Javascript ecosystem: the incumbent [Hexo](https://hexo.io) and the up-and-coming [Gatsby](https://www.gatsbyjs.org/).
+There are two major [static site generators](https://davidwalsh.name/introduction-static-site-generators) in the JavaScript ecosystem: the incumbent [Hexo](https://hexo.io) and the up-and-coming [Gatsby](https://www.gatsbyjs.org/).
 This site was first built with Hexo, but I've recently switched to Gatsby.
 Let's talk about why.

 <!-- more -->